 In this paper we examined the constrained prioritised interaction testing problem for higher strengths, presenting results for multiple versions of five systems and interaction strengths from 2-way (pairwise) to 5-way interactions.
 Handling constraints and prioritisation are both important in order to make testing practical.

-Real systems are typically constrained.
-Hard constraints must be accounted for to avoid the generation of inapplicable or misleading test cases, but soft constraints also can contribute to reducing the test space.
-Real testers also require prioritised set of test cases because they may not have time to simply apply all test cases available to them.
+Real systems are typically constrained and their constraints must be accounted for to avoid the generation of inapplicable or misleading test cases.
+Real testers also require prioritised of test cases because they may not have time to simply apply all test cases available to them.